volumio/docs/docs/00_User_Manual/03_System_updates.md

 ### Use the system updater to test Beta-Releases

-* Volumio can be updated to Beta Releases via OTA Updater.
-Beta-releases are test builds of the system with undisclosed functionalities
+* Volumio can also be updated to Beta Releases via the OTA Updater.
+Beta-releases are test builds of the system with new functionality
-* Beta releases are meant to test new functionalities before deploying an update to the entire Volumio userbase
+* Beta releases are meant to test new functionality before deploying an update to the entire Volumio userbase
 * Beta releases might not work, or present bugs still to be solved.
 They are therefore meant for expert users willing to take the risk of losing all their data
 * To receive beta-releases, the system has to be put in "TEST MODE".
 To do so, navigate to http://volumio.local/dev or http://yourvolumioip/dev
 * Once in the /dev page, click on  "TRUE" on "TEST MODE" Section.
 Your device is now in TEST MODE, and will receive test updates from now on